archywillhe/0a-Jekyll/_posts/2014-12-13-on-screwing-up-i-was-still-a-loser-in-human-interaction.md

 ---
 font: garamond
-layout: article
+layout: older_log
-postType: article
+postType: older_log
 title: "On screwing up: I was still a loser in human interaction"
 metaTitle:
 metaDescription: |
     A story about how I screwed up.
 It was awkward.
 category:
 publishedOn:
 updateAt:
 permalink: i-was-still-a-loser-in-human-interaction
 readingTime: 5 to 8 mins
 published: 1